ASSESSMENT OF ANTI-INFLAMMATORY AND NEUROPHARMACOLOGICAL ACTIVITY OF GENDARUSSA VULGARIS LEAVES EXTRACT IN MICEHTML Full Text

 |EAGVL||400 mg/kg||12.01 ± 1.09||8.38 ± 1.27||7.49 ± 1.34||4.38 ± 1.06||3.90 ± 0.81|

-Numbers of movement are present as mean ± SEM (standard error of mean).
-P<0.05, vs. control (Dennett’s t test)
+Numbers of movement are present as mean ± SEM (standard error of the mean).
+P<0.05, vs. control (Dennett’s t-test)

-CONCLUSION: From the existing study, it could be suggest that Ethyl acetate extract of Gendarussa vulgaris leaves might possess remarkable anti-inflammatory and neuropharmacological activities.
-Data obtained in this study showed that all activities were dose dependent and statistically significant.
-The presence of flavonoids, alkaloids, sitosterol, tannin and phenolic compounds might be responsible for these activities and which are probably mediated via inhibition of various autocoids formation and release.
+CONCLUSION: From the existing study, it could suggest that Ethyl acetate extract of Gendarussa vulgaris leaves might possess remarkable anti-inflammatory and neuropharmacological activities.
+Data obtained in this study showed that all activities were dose-dependent and statistically significant.
+The presence of flavonoids, alkaloids, sitosterol, tannin, and phenolic compounds might be responsible for these activities and which are probably mediated via inhibition of various autocoids formation and release.

-We hope that, further detailed investigation is underway to determine the exact phytoconstituents that are responsible for these activities.
+We hope that a further detailed investigation is underway to determine the exact phytoconstituents that are responsible for these activities.
 The genotoxicity study of this extract may be a promising area for the researchers.
-Moreover, it could be potential source for novel ‘lead’ discovery for anti-inflammatory and neuropharmacological drug development.
+Moreover, it could be a potential source for novel ‘lead’ discovery for anti-inflammatory and neuro-pharmacological drug development.

 CONFLICT OF INTEREST: The authors declare that there is no conflict of interests regarding the publication of this manuscript.